 Maybe you’re idea of something different is more laidback.
 Just west of Vanderbilt University is a tall rounded hill that provides great views in all directions.
 Photo bomb downtown, brown-bag it or get engaged there (I did).
 Hundreds show up on July 4th to watch fireworks from afar.
 For you history buffs, Love Circle (aka Bald Hill) was a key Civil War vantage point that allowed the Union Army to monitor the railroad and two key routes, the Natchez Trace and Harding Pike

-Whole Foods would like to make you into the next Top Chef.
+Whole Foods in Green Hills would like to make you into the next Top Chef.
 Well, maybe that’s a bit of an overstatement.
 However, Salud!
 Cooking School will entertain and educate you in a way that sitting next to the McDonald’s Playscape won’t.
 They even offer classes for children and teens.

 Maybe you’re a coffee lover–but are you a coffee scholar.
 One of Nashville’s favorite coffeehouse, Crema, hosts classes that build your knowledge so you can brew better than ever.
 Classes are limited to six participants.